CityOfLosAngeles/fetch-latest-github-release/README.md

 ## CI / Unit Tests

-To run the tests locally, run `npm test`.
+~To run the tests locally, run `npm test`.~ Currently not supported for the time being as mock tests have not be figured out to support the latest GitHub dependencies.